 p.s. #3 - I would greatly appreciate it if you would pray for this One Year Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Bible.org's commentary on today's readings in Matthew chapter 21 titled "The Triumphal Entry" is at this link.
+Bible.org's commentary on our readings today in Philippians chapter 4 verses 1 through 9 titled "Stand Fast, Stand Together" is at this link.

 p.s.
 Download our monthly Small Group study notes for our One Year Bible readings at this link.